Dynamical Variational Autoencoders: A Comprehensive Review

-As for the generative model, each individual conditional distribution $q_{\phi}(\myz[t] | \myz[1:t-1], \myx[1:T], \myu[1:T])$ should accumulate information from past latent variables and past observations, but it should also accumulate information from present and future observations.
-Typically, this process is implemented with some sort of bidirectional recurrent network.
-However, depending on the conditional independence assumptions made when defining the generative model, the posterior dependencies in $p_{\theta}(\myz[t] | \myz[1:t-1], \myx[1:T], \myu[1:T])$ may be simplified, using the above-mentioned D-separation property of Bayesian networks, and thus the posterior dependencies in $q_{\phi}(\myz[t] | \myz[1:t-1], \myx[1:T], \myu[1:T])$ may be simplified in the same manner.
-Of course, it is always possible to use an approximate posterior $q_{\phi}$ which does not follow the structure of the true posterior.
-In particular it makes sense to use an even more simplified version if one wants to significantly decrease the computational cost or force the inference to be a causal process (e.g., for online or incremental data processing).
-But of course this will generally be at the risk of decreasing the performance of inference.
-Again, we will come back to those points when reviewing the different DVAE models proposed in the literature.
+Depending on the conditional independence assumptions made when defining the generative model, the posterior dependencies in $p_{\theta}(\myz[t] | \myz[1:t-1], \myx[1:T], \myu[1:T])$ can be simplified using the D-separation property of Bayesian networks described in the previous subsection.
+Thus, the posterior dependencies in $q_{\phi}(\myz[t] | \myz[1:t-1], \myx[1:T], \myu[1:T])$ can be simplified similarly.
+Of course, it is always possible to use an approximate posterior $q_{\phi}$ that does not follow the structure of the exact posterior distribution.
+In fact, it makes sense to use a simplified version if one wants to decrease the computational cost or satisfy other constraints.
+In particular, for online or incremental data processing, the inference can be forced to be a causal process by removing the dependencies of $q_{\phi}$ on the future observations (and future inputs).
+This is similar to the Kalman filter for an LG-LDS, see again Section~\ref{subsec:KF}.
+This will generally be at risk of degrading the inference performance.
+Again, we will return to these points when reviewing the DVAE models proposed in the literature.